 The Plymouth trip to go pigeon shooting in Devon was full of surprises.
 Lee Thompson was introduced to us by The Gun Room, a local gun shop.
 He’s a Plymouth lad who developed an early obsession with all things green and has just started showing UK, Dutch and Belgian clients the joys of pigeon shooting, stalking and what he calls “bunny bolting”, similar to ferreting but with guns and without nets, a sport which, apparently, the Dutch are crazy about.
 My friend Phil and I hopped into Lee’s pick-up and headed back into Plymouth, eventually turning into some fields of clover.

 Rows of small terraced houses lined the horizon.
 However, once Lee had installed me at the foot of a wooded valley and Phil on a line of fir trees higher up, you could hear or see very little of the city.
 In fact, the nearest sign of civilisation I could see was a patchwork of well stocked allotments.
 Apparently the farmer had been adamant that the developers would not have his farm, and you can see why – it’s an extraordinary place, a hidden gem.

 Phil and I had no need of decoys that day because there were thousands of birds flying out of town and heading up the heavily wooded Plym valley intent, it seemed, on an ivy-berry brunch.
 I had a grandstand view of Phil pulling down birds as they sped along the tree line.

-Phil and I talked about the day as we headed for home.
+Phil and I talked about the day pigeon shooting in Devon as we headed for home.
 The bag of 38 wasn’t huge but this was probably down to our poor shooting and the impressive height and speed of the birds.
-Lee had cheerfully managed to deliver an exciting and very different day’s pigeon-shooting.
+Lee had cheerfully managed to deliver an exciting and very different day’s pigeon shooting in Devon.